 Step One: Take a Complete Document Inventory

-This process begins when businesses take a overall inventory of their document inventories—examining more closely their different documents in order to determine which should be stored and retained for later use, and which documents are no longer necessary for keeping around out of consideration for space or security concerns.
+This process begins when businesses take a overall inventory of their document inventories.
+Examine more closely their different documents in order to determine which should be stored and retained for later use.
+In addition, documents that are no longer necessary for keeping around out of consideration for space or security concerns.

 Afterwards, companies designate an individual to be responsible for the document management process.
-Keeping the program organized, the manager for a document management plan ensures document destruction is carried out as scheduled and maintains the management of active files still in use.
+Keeping the program organized, the manager for a document management plan ensures document destruction is carried out as scheduled.
+They also maintain the management of active files still in use.

 Step Two: Develop a Retention and Destruction Policy and Determine the Best Strategy for Storage and Management